Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Frank Costanza [5430]

-can circulate with vertiginous speed and is transformed into irrefutable proof.
+with vertiginous speed and is transformed into irrefutable proof.
+The

-The corporate sense of conviction snowballs, each member taking confidence from
+corporate sense of conviction snowballs, each member taking confidence

-his neighbor by a rapid process of mimesis.
-The firm conviction of the group is
+from his neighbor by a rapid process of mimesis.
+The firm conviction of

-based on no other evidence than the unshakable unanimity of its own illogic."
+the group is based on no other evidence than the unshakable unanimity of

-can supply them with illusions is easily their master; whoever attempts to
+them with illusions is easily their master; whoever attempts to destroy

 -- Gustave Le Bon